Skip To Content

 Soil health and water quality management

-• Surface run-off interception – hedges, river buffers
+• Surface run-off interception – hedges, river buffers, and

 • Farmyard upgrades, clean/dirty water separation, and improved tracks.